Colvin Institute of Real Estate Development

 MRED students benefit from the program enhancements supported by the Colvin Institute.
 Field work and site visits are an integral part of the curriculum, taking full advantage of the vibrant development in the nation's capital and its suburbs, the redevelopment of the post-industrial port city of Baltimore, and the challenges of developing in the environmentally sensitive watershed of the Chesapeake Bay.

-The Colvin Institute was founded by a generous gift from the late John Colvin and his wife Karen in January of 2007.
-The Institute is named for John Colvin's mother, Neomie Colvin, who was Maryland's first female commercial real estate broker.
+The Colvin Institute was founded by a generous gift from the late John Colvin and his wife Karen in January of 2008.
 John had a successful career as a commercial real estate developer, and his wife Karen is a professor at the University of Baltimore.
-They provided the $3 million dollar endowment, ensuring the viability of a new generation of developers by enhancing and enriching the graduate programs in real estate development at the School of Architecture, Planning and Preservation.
+They provided the $2.5 million dollar endowment, ensuring the viability of a new generation of developers by enhancing and enriching the programs in real estate development at the School of Architecture, Planning and Preservation.